 The Magdalene Laundries cast a long, dark shadow over the relationship many Irish women have with sex, transforming it into something shameful and guilt-ridden.
 While the last laundry closed in 1996, this shadow remains and is kept alive by a powerful force: Ruhama, an organisation for women affected by sex work.

 Sex remains something of a dirty concept in Irish society.
 Though it is in the margins of discourse, it is at the centre of most people’s minds.
-Why is it, in an age of hyper-sexuality, that Catholic sexual teaching still permeates national school sex education?
+Why is it, in an age of hyper-sexuality with fantastic websites similar to do sex video we can see why some people would be pulled into it, Catholic sexual teaching still permeates national school sex education?
 Why is it that such teaching features in our government’s policy in both overt and covert ways?
 Why is it that, Ruhama, a state-funded organisation, is made up of the same groups that ran the Magdalene Laundries?

 With the passing of the marriage equality referendum, we have clung to claims that we’re an advanced, liberal nation.
 Most believe the eighth amendment is the final frontier of church–state politics.
 But we must remember: this is Ireland, and the church and state are still very much intertwined.